dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 ---

-[Let's Encrypt](https://letsencrypt.org/) is a new [certificate authority](/articles/what-is-certificate-authority) that joined the scenes in late 2015, and became an official member of the CA/B forum in 2016.
+[Let's Encrypt](https://letsencrypt.org/) is a new [certificate authority](/articles/what-is-certificate-authority) that joined the scenes in late 2015 and became an official member of the CA/B forum in 2016.

 Let's Encrypt is an innovative certificate authority from several point of views.
 The 3 most distinguishing characteristics, as listed on their homepage are _free_, _automated_, and _open_.

-- free: Let's Encrypt SSL certificates are free; they don't charge per certificate
+- free: Let's Encrypt SSL certificates are free; they don't charge per certificate.
-- automated: Let's Encrypt issuance process is fully automated.
-They developed a new issuance protocol called [ACME](https://letsencrypt.org/docs/acme-protocol-updates/) that is designed to be fully automated, with no manual intervention
+- automated: Let's Encrypt issuance process is fully automated; they developed a new issuance protocol called [ACME](https://letsencrypt.org/docs/acme-protocol-updates/) that is designed to be fully automated, with no manual intervention.
-- open: the source code of the Let's Encrypt certification authority is completely open source, and available in a [GitHub account](https://github.com/letsencrypt).
+- open: the source code of the Let's Encrypt certification authority is completely open source and available in a [GitHub account](https://github.com/letsencrypt).
 This is by far the most unique characteristic of this CA.

 ## Differences between Let's Encrypt and Standard SSL certificates